Langtang, Helambu and Manaslu were the three trekking areas hardest hit by the 2015 earthquake and aftershocks. It was horrific.

 - bring a combination padlock

-Exodus charged about $160 / day in 2014 for a high end guided tour.
-By shopping around you might pay $50 / day (2 people) for a guide, but you’ll be carrying your own pack.
+Exodus charged about $187 / day in 2019 / person for a high end guided tour.
+By shopping around you might pay $50 / day (minimum 2 people) for a guide, but you’ll be carrying your own pack.
 It will be more if you also want porters or a porter / guide.

 This site posts information for independent hikers.
 If you hire a guide, they’ll handle all these logistics.